-Established in 1978, Washington Brown is one of Australia’s oldest and most respected quantity surveying organisations in Australia.
+Established in 1978, Washington Brown is one of Australia’s oldest and most respected quantity surveying organisations.

-Each year we prepare more than 13,500 reports annually, delivering $1.5 billion in depreciation savings.
+Each year, we prepare more than 13,500 reports, delivering $1.5 billion in depreciation savings.

 As members of the Australian Institute of Quantity Surveyors and with nearly 40 years experience, Washington Brown is fully endorsed by the Australian Tax Practitioners Board to be registered tax agents.

 Tyron has a Degree in Construction Economics (UTS) and is an Associate of the Australian Institute of Quantity Surveyors.
 He began his career at Washington Brown in 1993 as a wide-eyed intern looking for a break in the industry.
 Twenty years later, he is now the majority shareholder in the business and Washington Brown is recognised as one of Australia’s leading tax depreciation companies.